dchacke/berlin-lang/docs/README.md

 You can find the source code and the Readme with credits, license information, rationale and additional information [here](https://github.com/dchacke/berlin-lang).

+To try out Berlin in a REPL, use the [CLI](https://github.com/dchacke/berlin-cli).

 ## Literals and Data Structures

 Berlin comes with the following literals: